Linux cat command

 cat mytext.txt >> another-text-file.txt

 ...will read the contents of mytext.txt, and write them at the end of another-text-file.txt.
-If another-text-file.txt does not already exist, it will be created and the contents of mytext.txt will be written to the new file.
+If another-text-file.txt does not already exist, it is created and the contents of mytext.txt will be written to the new file.

 cat mytext.txt mytext2.txt >> another-text-file.txt